3. Assessment of Taught Schemes

 Conduct of Examinations

-5. An invigilator shall not admit any candidate to the examination room without the authority of the Assistant Registrar (Examinations).
+5. An invigilator shall not admit any candidate to the examination room without the authority of the Assistant Registrar (Examinations) (or nominee).

 6. During the whole examination, the invigilators shall maintain a constant supervision over the candidates and shall see that candidates are provided with the necessary materials.
 They shall inspect all materials brought into the examination room by candidates and shall see that every candidate complies with the Directions to Candidates.

-8. During each examination the invigilator shall have power to exclude from the examination room all persons save officers of the University and the candidates sitting the examination.
-The invigilator shall prevent any unauthorised communication on the part of the candidates amongst themselves or with any other person.
+8. During each examination the Assistant Superintendent of Examinations (or nominee) shall have power to exclude from the examination room all persons save officers of the University and the candidates sitting the examination.
+The ASE and invigilator shall prevent any unauthorised communication on the part of the candidates amongst themselves or with any other person.

 9. An invigilator who considers or suspects that a candidate is engaging in Unacceptable Academic Practice shall inform such a candidate, preferably in the presence of a witness, that the circumstances will be reported and that he/she may continue and any subsequent examinations without prejudice to any decision which may be taken, but failure to warn shall not prejudice subsequent proceedings.
 Where appropriate, the invigilator shall confiscate and retain evidence relating to any alleged unacceptable academic practice, so that it is available to any subsequent investigation.
-The invigilator shall as soon as possible report the circumstances in writing to the Chair of the relevant Examining Board and to the Assistant Registrar (Examinations).
+The invigilator and ASE shall as soon as possible report the circumstances in writing to the Assistant Registrar (Examinations).

 11. Failure to comply with the written directions to candidates, and verbal instructions by examination invigilators, will be considered to be a breach of the University’s Regulation on Unacceptable Academic Practice.